UOA-COMPSCI719-S2-2024/cs719-examples/example-02-binding/README.md

     We can also see on line 34 that we've bound the same `enteredNumber` to an `<input>`.
 The result is that we can edit `enteredNumber` by either clicking the numpad buttons or typing in the input box.

-- **Fetching data using `fetch()` and `{#await}`**: In [`PokemonInfo.svelte`](./src/lib/components/PokemonInfo.svelte), we've defined an `async` function on line 10, to fetch some info about random Pokemon from an API hosted on `trex-sandwich.com`.
-In that function, there are options to test various delays and errors.

-    We can't use `await` within the root of the `<script>` block.
-Therefore, on line 30, we're calling our `getRandomPokemon()` function to get the *promise*, rather than the actual returned data itself.

-    Then, on line 33, we're using Svelte's `{#await}` block to await that promise.
-This block has three sections defined:

-    - The elements in the main `{#await}` block will be rendered as long as the promise is not yet resolved or rejected (i.e. the data is still being loaded from the API).
-We can use this section to display some kind of "loading" indicator to the user.

-    - The elements in the `{:then}` block will be rendered if the promise successfully resolves (i.e. the data is returned from the API successfully).
-The value on line 36 which we've named `pokemon` will be set from the `data` returned by our `getRandomPokemon()` async function.
-We can use this section to display the data returned from the API.

-    - The elements in the `{:catch}` block will be rendered if the promise rejects (i.e. if there's some kind of error).
-The value we've named `err` will be set from the error which is `throw`n by our function.
-The `fetch()` call itself will probably not throw an error unless the internet is down, so instead, we can test by setting `alwaysThrowError` to `true`.
-This section can be used to display an error message to the user.